Sruthin86/traefik-demo/README.md

 ## Jaeger
 ### Introduction
+* A distributed tracing platform to monitor the flow of data in complex distributed systems.
+* Maps the flow of data as it traverses through distributed systems

 #### Glossary
 ##### Distributed tracing
 * Provides insights into how a particular request/service travels and performs in a distributed system.
+* Traces data that travels through various micro services through API’s.
+* Improve observability and solve performance issues.

 ##### Zipkin
 * An open-source tracing system used for monitoring and profiling applications.